vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 dayāt il' is Kāmagāyatrī).
 Damanakotsarnamon 14th of Cai. śu. worship of damanaka plant

-in a garden; invocation of Śiva ( who is Time himself) at the root of Asoka tree; see iśānagurudevapaddhati, 22nd patala (T.S.S.) which gives a long story how the fire from Śiva's 3rd eye appeared as Bhairava, how Śiva called him Damanaka, but Pārvati cursed him to be a plant on the earth and Śiva gave him a boon that if people offered worship to him alone with Vasanta and Madana they would secure all their objects.
+in a garden; invocation of Śiva ( who is Time himself) at the root of Aśoka tree; see iśānagurudevapaddhati, 22nd patala (T.S.S.) which gives a long story how the fire from Śiva's 3rd eye appeared as Bhairava, how Śiva called him Damanaka, but Pārvati cursed him to be a plant on the earth and Śiva gave him a boon that if people offered worship to him alone with Vasanta and Madana they would secure all their objects.
 The Ananga-gāyatri to be recited in this is 'om clim Manmathāya vidmahe Kāmadevāya dhimahi tan-no gandharvaḥ pracodayāt il';HV II, 453–55,

 VP (folio 72b), Skanda I. %.
 9.23, PC 237.
 Damanakāropana-From 1st tithi to 15th of Cai.; worship of

 different deities with the damanaka plant in order from 1st to 15th viz.
-Umā, Śiva and Agni on 1st, on 2nd Brahmā, on 3rd Devi and Śhaṅkara, from 4th to 15th respectively Ganesa, Nāgas, Skanda, Bhāskara, Mātrs, Mahisamardini, Dharma, Rṣis, Viṣṇu, Kāma, Śiva, Indra with Sacī; HV II.
+Umā, Śiva and Agni on 1st, on 2nd Brahmā, on 3rd Devi and Śhaṅkara, from 4th to 15th respectively Gaṇeśa, Nāgas, Skanda, Bhāskara, Mātrs, Mahisamardini, Dharma, Rṣis, Viṣṇu, Kāma, Śiva, Indra with Sacī; HV II.
 453–55,

 KR 31-95, SM 84-86.
 Daśamīvratas–Vide HV I. 963-983, KN 230-233, PC 142–148,